-Rights of Following Criminal Conviction in Arlington
+Rights Following Criminal Conviction in Arlington

 Potential for Regaining Driving Privileges

-If someone has a commercial driver’s license and is convicted of a crime in Alexandria, their driving privileges depend on the crime for which they committed or convicted.
+If someone has a commercial driver’s license and is convicted of a crime in Arlington, their driving privileges depend on the crime for which they committed or convicted.
 The DMV has certain restrictions as to what a CDL holder is able to sustain in terms of convictions.
 If it is a criminal conviction, it should not be impacted in any way.
 However, if a person has a reckless driving or a DWI, the DMV is going to revoke the CDL.

 Likelihood of Possessing a Weapon After Criminal Conviction

 If someone is in possession of a firearm and subsequently charged and convicted of a crime that is a felony, under no circumstances are they able to legally possess their weapon.
 They are prohibited indefinitely from possessing or owning a firearm.
 If it is a gun related offense that is a misdemeanor, there is no impact on their future ability to own or possess a firearm, unless they are placed on probation and the court cites a condition of that probation that they are prohibited from possessing or owning a firearm.